-- All 4-H Presentations topics should be related to what the 4-H youth is learning through 4-H educational experiences focused on the priorities of career and college readiness, community development, entrepreneurship, food supply confidence, healthy living, about science, healthy living, leadership development and STEM (science, technology, engineering, and mathematics). - 4-H Presentations should include an introduction (the "why" portion of the topic), a body (the "show and tell" portion of the topic), and a conclusion/summary (the "what" portion of the topic).
+- All 4-H Presentations topics should be related to what the 4-H youth is learning through 4-H educational experiences. - 4-H Presentations should include an introduction (the "why" portion of the topic), a body (the "show and tell" portion of the topic), and a conclusion/summary (the "what" portion of the topic).